Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 160.  ### Question160
-Sizing is best when: Select all that apply
+Sizing is best when: (select all that apply)

 - [x] It is done by the actual Developers who will carry out the work.
 - [x] It is done by a group, rather than an individual.